google/keytransparency/docs/design2.md

 ## Objective

-Key Transparency currently sufferes from a design-space tradeoff in two dimentions between speed and verification bandwidth.
-Each snapshot of the key-value merkle tree creates an additional point in time that clients must audit when inspecting their account history.
+Key Transparency currently suffers from a design-space tradeoff in two dimensions between speed and verification bandwidth.
+Each snapshot of the key-value Merkle tree creates an additional point in time that clients must audit when inspecting their account history.
 Using Key Transparency in this mode requires the presence of powerful auditors who can verify that no information has been lost between all snapshots.